 Burial Flag: A Burial Flag is required for all committal services performed aboard United States Naval vessels, except family members, who are not authorized a burial flag.
 Following the services at sea, the flag that accompanied the cremains/remains will be returned to the PADD.
 If the PADD does not wish to send a burial flag for the service, a flag will be provided by the Navy for the committal service, but will not be sent to the PADD.

-Cremated Remains (Cremains): Cremains must be in an urn or plastic/metal container to prevent spillage in shipping.
-The cremains, along with the completed Burial at Sea Request package, and the burial flag will be forwarded to the Burial at Sea Coordinator at the desired port of embarkation (listed below).
+Cremated Remains (Cremains): Cremains must be in an urn or temporary container (preferably Bio-degradable) to prevent spillage in shipping.
+Recent changes in law prohibit the discharge of plastics at sea.
+Families are encouraged to have the cremains inurned directly, or transferred to a sturdy biodegradable urn at their local funeral home to facilitate burial at sea.
+Burial at Sea Coordinators at the ports of embarkation are available to field any questions regarding the urns.
+The cremains, along with the completed Burial at Sea Request package should be forwarded to the Burial at Sea Coordinator at the desired port of embarkation (listed below).
 Prior to shipment, it is recommended that a phone call be made informing the coordinator of the pending request.
-It is also recommended that the cremains package be sent via certified mail, return receipt requested.
+ONLY Priority Mail Express Service is authorized when shipping cremains and it is recommended that that Tracking and Signature On Delivery is used to ensure the package is delivered to the correct individual in a timely manner.

 Intact Remains (Casketed): Specific guidelines are required for the preparation of casketed remains.
 All expenses incurred in this process are the responsibility of the PADD, who will select a funeral home in the area of the port of embarkation.
 After this selection has been made and notification has been provided to the coordinator, the casketed remains, the request form, supporting documents, and the burial flag are to be forwarded to the receiving funeral home.
 The coordinator will make the inspection and complete the checklist for the preparation of casketed remains.
 It is recommended that funeral homes responsible for preparing and shipping intact remains contact the Mortuary Services office at Navy Casualty in Millington, TN to receive the preparation requirements.